SalomePlatform/adao/doc/en/ref_covariance_requirements.rst

 matrix, noted as :math:`\mathbf{B}`, and the observation error covariance matrix, noted as :math:`\mathbf{R}`.

-There are 3 practical methods for the user to provide a covariance matrix.
+In the graphical interface EFICAS of ADAO, there are 3 practical methods for the user to provide a covariance matrix.
 The method is chosen by the "*INPUT_TYPE*" keyword of each defined covariance matrix, as shown by the following figure:

   .. eficas_covariance_matrix:
   .. image:: images/eficas_covariance_matrix.png